-We have over thirty thousand employers looking for new employees on TheLadders, and we could use your help.
+We have tens of thousands of employers looking for new employees on TheLadders, and we could use your help.

 One of the things I was most surprised by when I got into the jobs business over a decade ago was the prevalence and practice of age discrimination in hiring right here in the USA.